+If the command result as shown below is output, the registration is succeed.

+HOST/[monitoring target cluster IP]

-- (3) Adding domain information to ISM-VA - When executing a monitoring using the domain user account, execute the procedures in "3.4.2 Initial Settings of ISM" (ISM 2.2 User's Manual). - (4) Adding DNS information to ISM-VA - When execute a monitoring with the domain user account, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings; Add DNS server)" to register the DNS server on ISM-VA. - (5) Kerberos delegation configuration for Active Directory - 1.
+(3) Adding domain information to ISM-VA

+When executing a monitoring using the domain user account, execute the procedures in "3.4.2 Initial Setup of ISM-VA" (User's Manual).

+(4) Adding DNS information to ISM-VA

+When execute a monitoring with the domain user account, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA.

+- (5) Kerberos delegation configuration for Active Directory - 1.
 Log on to the Active Directory server. - 2.
 Open Server Manager. - 3.
 From [Tool] button, select [Active Directory Users and Computers]. - 4.
 Expand the domain, then expand [Computers] folder. - 5.
-Right-click the cluster node name on the right-side window, then select

-[Properties].

-- 6. From [General] tab, confirm if [Trust computer for delegation to any service (Kerberos only)] checkbox is checked. - 7.
-Select [OK] and repeatedly perform the above steps 3 and 4 for all the cluster nodes.
+Right-click the cluster node name or cluster name on the right-side window, then select [Properties]. - 6.
+From [General] tab, select [Trust computer for delegation to any service (Kerberos only)]. - 7.
+Select [OK] and repeatedly perform the above steps 5 and 6 for all the cluster nodes or cluster.